The absolute seawater entropy: Part II. Case studies: Numerical applications

 The seawater standard (TEOS10) and absolute (third-law) entropies over the Bay of Bengal are shown in the zoomed-in Figs.~\ref{Fig_WOA23_regional_IndoAsie}.

-The blue ($<32$~g~kg${}^{\,-1}$) low values of salinity are due to the flow from the Ganges and Brahmaputra rivers and deltas, located at the north of this Bay of Bengal, and also at the east of this Bay from the Irrawaddy, Sittang and Salween rivers.
+The low values of salinity ($<32$~g~kg${}^{\,-1}$, in blue) are due to the flow from the Ganges and Brahmaputra rivers and deltas, located at the north of this bay of Bengal, and also at the east of this bay from the Irrawaddy, Sittang, and Salween rivers.

-The impacts of the low values and large salinity gradients over the Bay of Bengal, associated with low values but smaller temperature gradients, are to homogenise the seawater absolute entropy within the broad $405$~unit line (see the dashed boxes), where the standard TEOS10 values exhibit larger north-south gradients with small values in the north of the Bay of Bengal, and in the south with a narrow tongue formed by the $405$~unit line corresponding to the $29$°C temperature line.
+The impacts of the low values and large salinity gradients over the Bay of Bengal, associated with low values but smaller temperature gradients, are to homogenise the seawater absolute entropy within the broad $405$-unit line (see the dashed boxes).
+The standard TEOS10 values exhibit larger north-south gradients with small values in the north of the Bay of Bengal and in the south with a narrow tongue formed by the $405$~unit line corresponding to the $29$°C temperature line.

-It is an interesting result to see how the waters to the north of the Bay of Bengal, with gradients in temperature and salinity such as ($27.7$°C and $27.8$~g~kg${}^{\,-1}$), ($28.5$°C and $31.9$~g~kg${}^{\,-1}$) and ($29.0$°C and $34.4$~g~kg${}^{\,-1}$), can produce such similar values of about $405 \pm 0.2$~J~K${}^{\,-1}$~kg${}^{\,-1}$ only for the absolute thermodynamic formulation of seawater entropy (see the three black disks), and not for the present TEOS10's standard formulation of it, which vary by about $12$~units ($391.3$, $398.9$ and $403.5$~J~K${}^{\,-1}$~kg${}^{\,-1}$).
+It is an interesting result to see how the waters to the north of the Bay of Bengal, with gradients in temperature and salinity, such as $27.7$°C and $27.8$~g~kg${}^{\,-1}$, $28.5$°C and $31.9$~g~kg${}^{\,-1}$, and $29.0$°C and $34.4$~g~kg${}^{\,-1}$, can produce such similar values of about $405 \pm 0.2$~J~K${}^{\,-1}$~kg${}^{\,-1}$ only for the absolute thermodynamic formulation of seawater entropy (see the three black disks), and not for the present TEOS10's standard formulation of it, which varies by about $12$~units (namely $391.3$, $398.9$, and $403.5$~J~K${}^{\,-1}$~kg${}^{\,-1}$).
 This cannot be due to chance, and it will be needed to better understand in the future which physical processes may be responsible for such a peculiar homogenisation of seawater absolute entropy, despite and because of such a special combination of temperature and salinity gradients.
-It should be pointed out that the rule (\ref{Eq_detas_dt_dSA}) for isentropic variations does not apply here, as this rule was only valid for temperatures close to zero Celsius, whereas here for $t \approx 28$°C all the terms of the $\eta(x,y,z)$ formulation which are non-linear in $y=t/(40) \approx 0.7$ should be taken into account.
+It should be pointed out that the rule (\ref{Eq_detas_dt_dSA}) for isentropic variations does not apply here, as this rule was only valid for temperatures close to zero Celsius, whereas here for $t \approx 28$°C all the terms of the $\eta(x,y,z)$ formulation that are non-linear in $y=t/(40) \approx 0.7$ should be taken into account.